OmkarK45/backend-starter/README.md

 `import {AuthRequest} from 'types/RequestWithAuth'`

-If you get error saying `Property user `
+If you get error saying `Property user does not exists on type Request<ParamsDirectory etc>` you likely forgot to mention type of req.
+Fix this by giving req a type of `AuthRequest` as shown below.

 ```js
 app.get('/student-info', (req : AuthRequest, res:Response)=>{